Wichita Police Department: History

 The Wichita Police Department, in conjunction with the Kansas Bureau of Investigation, filed the very first Federal Racketeering case in Kansas history on September 28, 2007.
 Two indictments name 28 defendants - all Crips Gang members - citing 4 murders, 11 attempted murders, and other crimes including arson, robbery, cocaine, and crack cocaine possession with intent to distribute and transportation of minors to engage in prostitution.
 According to the indictment, the Crips formed a criminal enterprise engaging in illegal activities including narcotics trafficking, drive-by shootings, and burglaries; sought to preserve and expand their power through intimidation, threats and assaults; attempted to preserve and protect themselves from interference by law enforcement; and tried to keep their victims in fear through violence and threats.

-The 2017 Wichita swatting that resulted in Witchita resident Andrew Finch being fatally shot by WPD Officer Justin Rapp.
+The 2017 Wichita swatting that resulted in Wichita resident Andrew Finch being fatally shot by WPD Officer Justin Rapp.

 In 2021 and 2022, the WPD received national attention for its lack of action in handling racism and extremism on the force.
 Department managers failed to appropriately discipline Wichita Police Department members who exchanged racist, sexist and homophobic texts and images.
 A city report stated the police force mismanaged investigation of the incidents.
 A committee appointed by Wichita City Manager Robert Layton said the department must "crack down on biased police officers, poor leadership, botched investigations and poor oversight."

 Also in 2021, Chief Lemuel Moore received national attention for disciplining members of the department who had sent extremist and racist messages.
 Moore has criticized an investigation under his predecessor, Gordon Ramsay, that cleared most of the officers of any wrongdoing in racist messaging and ordered “non-discipline” coaching and mentoring for some of the most egregious messages.
 An outside organization will be hired to conduct an investigation into the extent of racism and extremism in the police force.